naixlee/Product_Knowledge_Graph_Tutorial_KDD2021/index.md

 ## All You Need to Know to Build a Product Knowledge Graph (KDD 2021 Tutorial)

+### Key Questions the Tutorial Answers:
+* What are unique challenges to build a product knowledge graph and what are solutions?
+* Are these techniques applicable to building other domain knowledge graphs?
+* What are practical tips to make this to production?

 ### Slides:
 * Overview and Introduction
 * Knowledge Extraction